 If you have multiple integrations such as a test integration and a production integration, you should prepend "Test" or "Prod" to the integration name so that the integration list shows unique entries.
 For example, "Test - Business Central (CRONUS USA, Inc.)" and "Prod - Business Central (CRONUS USA, Inc.)".

-Company system ID.
-The company system ID is not the same as the company ID that you set in step 3.
+- Company system ID - The company system ID isn't the same as the company ID that you set in step 3.
 The company system ID is necessary to make requests to Business Central.

 $systemId.
 Hint: The ID is formatted like